Kurganmashzavod: Overview

-The company's main products are the well-known BMP-2 and BMP-3 infantry fighting vehicles, which are in service in 29 countries.
+The company's main products are the well-known BMP-2 and BMP-3 infantry fighting vehicles, which are in service in 29 countries and, since April 2024, the BMD-4 airborne fighting vehicles.
 The company also produces a wide range of civil products, such as small-sized tractors, municipal construction machines and automobile trailers, among others.

 Kurganmashzavod JSC is the largest enterprise in the Kurgan Oblast.
 It is a large engineering complex, comprising 3 factories, 6 special plants and auxiliary workshops ensuring the complete production cycle.
 It is involved in developing technology, testing equipment and experimental development, pilot production and full-scale production of armoured vehicles.

 The director general of Kurganmashzavod until 2005 was Valery D. Dorodny.
 The director general as of 2018 is Pyotr Aleksandrovich Tyukov.

 History

 The company was founded as a producer of heavy-duty cranes.
 In 1954 the manufacture of military equipment was started with the ATS and ATS-59 artillery tractors, which were used for field work and reclaiming of oilfield in Tyumen region, in addition to many produced for export.
 The ATS-59 artillery tractor licence production was established in Poland.
 In October 1966, the production plan of the infantry fighting vehicle BMP-1 was prescribed by the government bylaw.
 In 1967, the mass production of vehicles began.

-In the seventies, the plant was re-tooled for larger-scale military vehicle production.
+In the 1970s, the plant was re-tooled for larger-scale military vehicle production.
 New power supplies were brought in, and the working area was increased by a factor of five.
 From 1983, the plant produced the BMP-2 model, and in 1987 began the manufacture of the BMP-3.